federicomariamassari/udacity-sfend/README.md

 ### How to Build and Run the Project

 Clone the repository locally, for example inside `/home/$whoami/workspace` (with `$whoami` the username of the current user).
-Then build and run the main project as follows.
+Ensure PCL and associated Viewer are [installed correctly](/udacity-sfend/projects/p1/p1-preliminary-configs.md), then build and run the main project as per below commands.
 To build and run `quiz` instead, see the project's README file.

 ```bash
 cd /home/$whoami/workspace/udacity-rsend/projects/p1